 How does the Emergency Pass/Fail (EP/EF) system work?

-Undergraduate students may opt to convert their letter grades to EP/EF on a course-by-course basis.
-At the undergraduate level, all grades of a C- or better will convert to an EP, which will still count toward degree requirements.
+For the 2020 spring and summer quarters, undergraduate students were allowed to convert their letter grades to EP/EF on a course-by-course basis.
+A decision about whether to offer the system during the fall quarter has not yet been announced.
+Under the EP/EF system, all grades of a C- or better (at the undergraduate level) will convert to an EP, which will still count toward degree requirements.
 More information is available here.

 How do I change my course status to EP/EF?

-Undergraduate students will have three days after grades are due (June 19) to inform your instructor that you are choosing to convert your letter grade to EP/EF.
-A form is being created and will soon be available on the Registrar's Office web page.
+Undergraduate students will have three days after grades are due to inform Registrar Services that you are choosing to convert your letter grade to EP/EF.
+Please fill out the Grading Basis Change (PDF) (EP/EF) form, scan and email it to Reg@cwu.edu.
+The form may be found on the Registrar Services webpage under Forms.

 Will EP/EF grades affect my grade-point average?

-No. EP/EF grades will not be calculated in your overall GPA at CWU.
+No. EP/EF grades are not calculated in your overall GPA at CWU.